What is the Tarrant & To Through Partnership?

 For the 2020-2021 school year, the T3 staff will consistently monitor local conditions regarding the COVID-19 crisis.

-2. This year, we will ask you to submit your eight hours of community service hours (organization, number of hours and someone to verify your involvement) by July 31, 2021.
-Your community service must meet requirements outlined in T3 Scholar Handbook.
+2. This year, we will ask you to submit your 8 hours of community service hours (organization, number of hours and someone to verify your involvement) by July 31, 2021.
+Your community service must meet requirements outlined in the T3 Scholar Handbook.